 Opportunities for International Study – Study Leave

 Research is very much an international business – international journals and conferences are key for effective knowledge transfer and for career progression, and peer review is almost always international.
 International sources of funding for research (and not just European) are now so important, and global mobility is a reality in many research careers.
-It is important that you gain experience and confidence in communicating and defending your work nationally and internationally.
-Meeting people and building international networks will help in your future career.
-This is of course all part of the excitement of research.
+It is important that research students gain experience and confidence in communicating and defending their work nationally and internationally.
+Meeting people and building international networks will help future careers as well, and your supervisors and departments will have contacts on which you can build in planning some time abroad.
+This is all part of the excitement of research.

-We have put together some resources which might help you as research students to develop your international perspective and activities whether you are a UK student or an international student.
+We have put together some resources below which will help you to develop your international perspective and activities whether you are a UK student or an international student.
 This includes support for attendance at conferences, some courses and activities at UCL, and the Study Leave Scheme.
 This scheme allows you to spend time at a laboratory, archive or site abroad.
 While funding is always an issue, there are sources available within UCL and outside, which could help you develop an aspect of your research at another location.

 Thoughtfully planned, these opportunities can offer you a stimulating new outlook on your research and the world of research in another culture.
 Ensuring your personal safety, and considering any ethical implications that might arise in relation to conducting research away from UCL and in different contexts, are essential parts of your planning process.
 You must contact your supervisors and Departmental Graduate Tutors to make sure you follow institutional procedures for off–site working/fieldwork/Study Leave for research students.
 In particular, a risk assessment must be undertaken and recorded prior to Study Leave and the required research ethics approvals (UCL and local if applicable) must be in place.
 You will find a link below to the important information on applying for Study Leave, and to the Safety Services and Research Ethics sites that detail the processes for risk assessment and ethics approval respectively.